spitch-id/spitch-backend/internal/delivery/README.md

 # CONFIG

-This folder defines environment variables.
+This folder defines delivery layer for http handler or messaging